harrycslau/bookscansplitter/README.md

 ## How to Use
 1. Measure the size of the book when opened.
 The scan area can be a bit larger.
 2. Scan the book.
+    - Make sure the left and top edges aligned with the scanning platform.
-Prefer around 40-80 pages (20-40 scans) each time.
+    - Prefer around 40-80 pages (20-40 scans) each time.
     - 10 pages (5 scans) take around 1 minute
 3. Rename the file according to page number, e.g. 002-021.pdf
 4. On Mac, open the scanned PDF with Preview.